kristapsdz/oconfigure/README.md

 cc config.o main.o
 ```

-Though you can just build this into your Makefile.
+It's better to build this into your Makefile, as the output
+*Makefile.configure* will set compiler, compiler flags, installation
+utilities, and so on.

 This framework was inspired by [mandoc](https://mandoc.bsd.lv)'s
 `configure` script written by Ingo Schwarze.